alvaromartinezcollado/Quantitative-Decision-Lab/README.md

 Construction of different portfolio allocations using selected assets and predefined weights.

-This module will analyse how asset weights affect portfolio returns, volatility and diversification.
+This module analyses how asset weights affect portfolio returns, volatility and diversification.

 ### 4. Portfolio Risk Analytics